carrieprice78/website/content/guides/libguides/_index.md

 Embed responsive images by setting width to 100% with the height left blank.

 Also note how you should embed resopnsive media, usually with a div class.
-See [Boostrap's Documentation on Responsive Embeds](https://getbootstrap.com/docs/4.4/utilities/embed/).
+See [Bootstrap's Documentation on Responsive Embeds](https://getbootstrap.com/docs/4.4/utilities/embed/).

 ### Site Documentation